openimsdk/openim-electron-demo/README.md

 The open-source version supports one-to-one audio and video calls.
 You need to first deploy and configure the [server](https://github.com/openimsdk/chat/blob/main/HOW_TO_SETUP_LIVEKIT_SERVER.md).
 For multi-party audio/video calls or video conferencing, please contact us at [contact@openim.io](mailto:contact@openim.io).

+### Note

+- To enable audio and video calls on the web, you can only debug locally (localhost) or deploy the application to an HTTPS site for use.
+This limitation is due to browser security policies.

 ## Build 🚀

 > This project allows separate builds for the Web application and the Electron application, but there are some differences in the build process.